Morgyn/StreamingRust/README.md

   The drone system currently has no protection for hiding the map, so hide the game before using.

   Harvesting bodies the skull will say ```Skull of STEAM_NAME``` irrespective of streamermode.
 Either don't harvest bodies or hide the game when interacting with the skull or body.

+  Reporting someone with F7 will list players on the server with you, along with thier Steam IDs.

 ## Protect your steam account
 Once someone has your steam account it's far to easy to find your friends and locate your server.
 It's trivial using your profile name to find the server you are currently on.
 Additionally while you are playing the game, if someone on your server realises you are streaming they can can turn into a stream sniper and also potentially inform other people that you are streaming.